tarwn/lessthandot-hugo/blogs/content/posts/2017-03-15-learning-elixir-and-phoenix-environments-and-editors.md

 # Next Up: Learning to Code

-So, I have a set of environments and some editors, next up is figuring out how the heck to write in the language, what the idioms are, and then throw a completely new web framework (and template language, and ORM, and nodejs tools, and…) on top of the mix.
+So, I have a set of environments and some editors, next up is figuring out how the heck to write in the language, what the idioms are, and then throw a completely new web framework (and template language, and ORM, and nodejs tools, and...) on top of the mix.
 See you there!

  [1]: https://github.com/asdf-vm/asdf
  [2]: https://github.com/asdf-vm/asdf#setup